Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Results

 \section{Results}

-The results of the direct stau, Intermediate stau, and Intermediate $Wh$ channels are presented in this section as background-only fits in the signal regions, along with model-dependent and model-independent fits for BSM signal exclusion.
+The results of the Direct stau, Intermediate stau, and Intermediate $Wh$ channels are presented in this section as background-only combined fits to the control and signal regions, along with model-dependent and model-independent fits for BSM signal exclusion.